 hygiene", may seem new, unusual, and revolutionary in our

-their babies hygienically without diapers.
+babies hygienically without diapers.
 This natural practice is common

 in Asia, Africa, and parts of South America, and was traditionally

 practiced among the Inuit and some Native North American peoples.
 For

 There is a small but steadily growing resurgence of interest in

 are drawn to it for the baby's physical comfort, because "it's

 natural", to avoid diaper rash and digestive problems, to support

-the baby's body awareness, for environmental
+the baby's body awareness, for environmental reasons, to prevent

-they are responding to their baby's needs in the present moment, enhancing
+are responding to their baby's needs in the present moment, enhancing

 their bond, and developing a deeper communication and trust.
 Natural

 infant hygiene provides yet another opportunity to understand and grow

 How Does It Work?

 remove the diaper or clothing and hold the baby in a secure, close

 position over an appropriate receptacle.
 There are several facets to

 communicating with a pre-verbal baby about elimination.
+They are:

 Timing and elimination patterns

 how this relates to other bodily functions, such as sleeping or

 nursing.
-For example, many babies pee as soon as they awaken,
+For example, many babies pee as soon as they awaken, and at

 Baby's signals and body language

 that their babies are actually signaling when they need to go, just as

 a nursing mother learns to recognize her baby's need to nurse before

 s/he cries.
-Though every baby is different, some
+Though every baby is different, some common signals

-vocalizing, pausing and becoming still, waking from sleep, a certain frown, etc.
+becoming still, waking from sleep, a certain frown, etc.